 - A. Document the following in all cases of restraint: - 1.
-Description of the facts justifying restraint - 2.
+Description of the facts justifying restraint, including IMC-RASS score - 2.
 Efforts to de-escalate prior to restraint - 3.
 Type of restraints used - 4.
 Condition of the patient while restrained, including reevaluations during transport - 5.
 Condition of the patient at the time of transfer of care to emergency department staff - 6.
 Any injury to patient or to EMS personnel